 Not at this time.
 Currently, a body that is donated for scientific research under The State Anatomical Program cannot be used for organ, eye and tissue donation, except in the case of corneas.
 However, you should still register your decision to be an organ, eye and tissue donor donor in the Donor Registry in case your body is not accepted in the Anatomical Program.
 Your family can also ask the recovery agency at the time of donation if there may be other whole body donation options after organ, eye and tissue donation has occurred.
 Organizations that offer those kinds of services must be approved by Donate Life Virginia or their activity is illegal in the Commonwealth.

-If you choose to donate your whole body to science, you must do so through the Virginia Department of Health's State Anatomical Program.
+If you choose to donate your whole body to science, you must do so through the Virginia Department of Health's State Anatomical Program in Virginia or West Virginia Anatomical Board in West Virginia.
 You cannot participate in this program after having donated organs and tissues.